Archives of the Salters' Company

 Some of the principal surviving archives include the following:

-- Records of the Company's almshouses and other charitable activities from 1609
+- Wills from the 1450s and other records of the Company's almshouses and other charitable activities from 1609

 - Membership records from 1636

 - The salt trade, from 1778 to the early 1800s: Thomas Weston’s Salt Trade books and papers

 - Records of The Salters' Institute (formerly known as the Salters' Institute of Industrial Chemistry) from its foundation in 1918

 Title deed relating to property near the site of the Company’s first Hall, 1216

 Title deed relating to property in Bread Street, on or near the site of the Company’s first Hall, 1216.

 This Latin document is the oldest surviving artifact in the Company archives.

 Album of photographs and plans showing Company property and war damage in the City, 1940s.
 The Company’s former Hall in St. Swithin’s Lane, along with most of its City property, was damaged or destroyed during World War II, but photographs and plans showing the extent of the Company’s London estates survive in the archives.